The Providence of God: Confidence of the Wrong Being Rightened

 The Greater Picture

-God’s immaculate control of timing is perhaps not seen more clearly than in chapters 5 and 6 of Esther.
+God’s sovereign control of timing is perhaps not seen more clearly than in chapters 5 and 6 of Esther.
 Chapter five meticulously records how the evil Haman seeks to eliminate his arch humiliator, that is, Mordecai.

 Then Haman went out that day glad and pleased of heart; but when Haman saw Mordecai in the king’s gate and that he did not stand up or tremble before him, Haman was filled with anger against Mordecai.
-(Esther 5:9)
+(Est 5:9)

 Summary